auzuma/flagship-directory-snapshot-tool/README.md

 npm run build
 ```

-This will create distributable packages in the `dist` directory.
+This will create an .exe file.

 ## Usage